Chance Waters: Natural Causes

 From 2003 to 2007 Phatchance was one of the founding members of the Sydney Hip-Hop group Natural Causes the flagship act for Independent record label Nurcha Records.
 Prior to the collapse of Nurcha Records and the eventual collapse of the band, they played more than 70 live shows across Australia.

 Natural Causes first and only release The Incidental Noise Demo was released on Nurcha Records in 2007.
 The first single from the release Introductions received Single of the Week on FBi Radio, Sydney's largest Independent Broadcaster.

 Personal life

 Chance Waters was born in Sydney but grew up in Christies Beach, South Australia after a short stint in Melbourne.
 At the age of twelve Waters moved back to Sydney, living in Balmain, with his single parent mother and brother.
 Waters completed his primary schooling at North Rocks Public School and then attended Fort Street High School in Petersham a school whose alumni includes artists and bands such as Josh Pyke, Horrorshow and Spit Syndicate.

-Waters is an active vegan and is vocal in support of animal rights issues.
+Per Waters' LinkedIn page, he has moved into working with startup companies since he stopped making music in 2015.
+He also worked as the brand leader of Red Bull for several years.